aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +1 Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds.
 - +1 Coming in contact with your Firewall grants you + [15 - 25%] Movement Speed for 6 seconds.
 - +1 Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
-- +1 Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
-This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.
 - +1 Meteorites fall around Meteor, dealing [X] Fire damage in impact.
 Your Meteorites additionally Burn enemies they hit for [X] damage over 6 seconds.
 - +1 When you cast Blizzard it will periodically spawn exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes deal 15% increased damage to Frozen enemies.
 - +1 When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds.